banner banner

 Writing Classes

-Since 1991, Shelley has taught at the University of California Extension in Berkeley, San Francisco and Santa Cruz (Mystery and Suspense Writing), as adjunct faculty at Antioch University, and since 1995 at Writers on the Net (four courses: Mystery and Suspense Writing, “The I’ve always Wanted to Write Fiction Course”, How to Get Your Book Published, and an ongoing workshop for students completing one of the other classes), at College of Marin (fiction writing), and at writers conferences including the Book Passage Mystery Writers Conference, the Mendocino Coast Writers’ Conference, and the Jack London Writers Conference.
+Since 1991, Shelley has taught fiction writing at many venues: University of California Extension in Berkeley, San Francisco and Santa Cruz, as adjunct faculty at Antioch University, and since 1995 at Writers on the Net (three courses: Mystery, thriller and Suspense Writing, “The I’ve always Wanted to Write Fiction Course”, and an ongoing workshop for students completing another Writers on the Net class, at College of Marin, and at writers conferences including the Book Passage Mystery Writers Conference, the Mendocino Coast Writers’ Conference, and the Jack London Writers Conference.
 Shelley also has ongoing private workshops in the San Francisco Bay Area.

 Several former students and clients have gone on to become published authors, some with many books, and several as award-winners.
-She is cited in the acknowledgments or dedications of books written by former students (see client/student raves), including the thriller STIGMA, by Philip Hawley, Jr., a Harper Torch paperback.
-From his acknowledgments page: (Thanks to) My teachers...Shelley Singer, who taught me the importance of precision in both thought and word.
+She is cited in the acknowledgments or dedications of books written by former students (see client/student raves).

 You can enroll by clicking here!